Athou/commafeed/README.md

 Deployment on your own server
 -----------------------------

-For storage, you can either use an embedded HSQLDB database or an external MySQL or PostgreSQL database.
+For storage, you can either use an embedded HSQLDB database or an external MySQL, PostgreSQL or SQLServer database.
 You also need Maven 3.x (and a Java 1.7+ JDK) installed in order to build the application.

 To install maven and openjdk on Ubuntu, issue the following commands